karkisa/special-train/README.md

 “VideoName” is the name of the video from which it was selected.
 HH_MM_SS is the time stamp where HH refers to hours, MM refers to minutes and SS refers to seconds.
 HM_HC captures altitude information.
 For example, if the height is.
 45.6 then HM is 45 and HC is 6.

-Follow this video tutorial for DeteX application use
+Follow this video [tutorial](https://kaltura.oregonstate.edu/media/1_ssnzylci) for DeteX and XtraX application use

 ### launch XtraX